 As a creative, Veldman’s interests extend beyond poetry and editing.
 A guitarist and songwriter for over a decade, he continues to write and record his compositions.
 His songs “Alive Again” and “Breathe Easy” have been featured on the compilation disks “Songs for Soldiers” (2012) and “Songs for Project Believe in Me” (2013), respectively.
 He performs acoustic sets a few times a year in his hometown.
 He began seriously making collage art in 2021.

 Veldman holds a B.A and M.A. in English, both from Indiana University South Bend, where he has worked as an Adjunct Professor of English teaching poetry.
 While an undergraduate and graduate student, his writing won several independently judged contests for both fiction and poetry and he was awarded two Regional Campus Scholarships.
 He also served as the student editor of Analecta, the University’s award winning literary and arts journal.

-Veldman lives in Granger, Indiana with his wife Maggie and his two sons, Theo and Daniel.
+Veldman lives in Granger, Indiana with his wife Maggie and his three children.